syncfusion-content/uwp-docs/uwp/SfPivotChart/Relational/Serialization-and-Deserialization.md

 Dim folder As var = ApplicationData.Current.LocalFolder
 Dim storageFile As var = folder.GetFileAsync("PivotChart.xml")
 Dim stream As var = storageFile.OpenStreamForReadAsync
-Me.PivotChart.Deserialize(stream)
+Me.pivotChart.Deserialize(stream)

 {% endhighlight %}

 {% endtabs %}

-### Deserialize using FileSavePicker

-It Allows the user to deserialize the properties and control settings of the SfPivotChart control from the specified *.xml file using the Deserialize method.Please refer the below code snippet.

-{% tabs %}

-{% highlight C# %}

-this.PivotChart.Deserialize();

-{% endhighlight %}

-{% highlight vb %}

-Me.PivotChart.Deserialize()

-{% endhighlight %}

-{% endtabs %}

-### Deserialize as String Format

-It allows the user to deserialize the properties and control settings of the SfPivotChart control using the Deserialize method by passing the XML string.
-{% tabs %}

-{% highlight C# %}

-this.PivotChart.Deserialize(this.PivotChart.SerializeToXml());

-{% endhighlight %}

-{% highlight vb %}

-Me.PivotChart.Deserialize(Me.PivotChart.SerializeToXml())

-{% endhighlight %}

-{% endtabs %}

-### Deserialize using Storage File
+### Deserialize using storage file

-It allows the user to deserialize the SfPivotChart control properties using Deserialize method by passing the storage file.Please refer the below code snippet.
+It allows you to reload the SfPivotChart control with the settings available in the storage file.
+This can be achieved by with the help of `Deserialize` method by passing the storage file as parameter.
+Please refer the below code snippet.

 {% tabs %}